 Regulations effective September 1, 2017.

-The Centre for Nursing and Health Studies offers the Post-LPN BN program.
+The Faculty of Health Studies offers the Post-LPN BN program.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 For additional program information, please email firstname.lastname@example.org.

 Students presenting non-Canadian/non-United States diplomas must present one of the following for admission and/or possible transfer credit:

 Official transcripts for any completed Canadian or United States courses or programs in Nursing, taken to obtain licensure in Canada, must be submitted.

 * Students who leave the post-LPN BN program for another program at AU will be required to provide a specialized or course-by-course assessment.